Walker Ranch Loop, Eldorado Canyon State Park - Walker Ranch, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 - N39 56.579 W105 20.226 — Walker Ranch Loop Mile Marker 1

-- Did you know that Ponderosa Pine Trees have fire-resistant bark?
+- Ponderosa Pine Trees have fire-resistant bark.
 Though trees may appear irretrievably damaged, they're actually alive and can recover from most major fires in about 3-5 years.

-- The Walker Ranch Loop is favored by local trail runners and mountain bikers; be prepared to share the trail.
+- The Walker Ranch Loop sees heavy traffic, especially on weekends.
+Honor yield protocols and be prepared to share the trail.

 - Good fishing and picnic locales can be found along South Boulder Creek.

 - This is a day use area only.
 Camping is not permitted.

 - Both bait and fly fishing are permitted along South Boulder Creek.
 The stream is periodically stocked with rainbow trout.
 Anglers can access the creek from the South Boulder Creek Trail (beginning at either the Crescent Meadows or South Boulder Creek Trailheads), or from the Eldorado Canyon Trail (beginning at the Ethel Harrold Trailhead off Bison Road).
 All Colorado state fishing regulations apply.